 In winter Pärnu Bay usually freezes over.
 The average ice period is 2-3 months and an icebreaker is required to keep the port open.
-Ltd Pärnu Sadam is responsible for the icebreaking in the port's basin.
-Ice-breaking on the public waterway is the responsibility of the Estonian Maritime Administration (http://www.transcom.ee/, 2013).
-The navigation season lasts year-round, but in winter limitations can be imposed on ships without a polar class.
-(Ibid.)
+Ltd Pärnu Sadam is responsible for the ice-breaking in the port's basin.
+Ice-breaking on the public waterway is the responsibility of the Estonian Maritime Administration.
+The navigation season lasts year-round, but in winter limitations can be imposed on ships without a polar class.(Ibid)